-Corporate governance at The Anup Engineering Limited (Formerly known as Anveshan Heavy Engineering Limited) ("The Company") is a value-based framework to manage our Company affairs in a fair and transparent manner.
+Corporate governance at The Anup Engineering Limited ("The Company") is a value-based framework to manage our Company affairs in a fair and transparent manner.
 As a responsible corporate citizen, we use this framework to maintain accountability in all our affairs and employ democratic and open processes.
 We are adopting applicable guidelines and best practices to ensure timely and accurate disclosure of information regarding our financials, performance and governance of the Company.